 Debating and Public Speaking

 The College provides opportunities for students to learn debating and public speaking with a Junior Debating and Senior Debating program.
-Students participate in intra-school and inter-school debating competitions and meet each week to plan for their topics and prepare their arguments.
+Students participate in inter-school debating competitions and meet each week to plan for their topics and prepare their arguments.

 The Debating program aims to give young speakers the opportunity to put their ideas forward in front of an audience whilst expanding their knowledge of current affairs.
 Students will develop the “building blocks” of public presentation—confidence, clarity, and the development of arguments—which are very important skills both in and out of school.

 - it promotes confidence and effective public presentation